Yasir-Arafah/MVC-Assignment/README.md

 # MVC-Assignment

-1. See the video presentation to understand the assignment
+1. See the video presentation to understand